acquitelol/chxry-nea/report/report.typ

     + This window should display if the CPU is currently active or not.
     + This window should show the the decoded string of the last instruction.
   + There should be a window to display the CPU registers.
-    + Whilst the emulation is paused, the register values should be editable by the user.
+    + The register values should be editable by the user.
-    + It should verify whether the inputted value is valid for the base the number is in.
+    + It should verify whether the inputted value is valid for the base the value is displayed in.
   + There should be a window to inspect the memory.
     + This window should display the memory address for each row.
     + The memory data should be displayed in hexadecimal.
-    + Whilst the emulation is paused, the user should be able to edit individual bytes.
+    + The user should be able to edit individual bytes.
     + It should verify whether the input is valid hexadecimal.
+    + The user should be able to jump to a specific address in the memory window.
   + There should be a window to view a virtual display.
     + The data for the display should be mapped to a region in the emulated memory.
     + #strike([With this window selected, any keyboard inputs should be sent to the CPU as interrupts.])